zyme-xd/discordcaptcha/README.md

 • Look at the wiki for some fixes.<br/>
 • Contact me via discord. (y21#0909 | ID: 312715611413413889)<br/>
-• Open a pull request/issue
+• Open a Pull Request/Issue